-COF03 - The forecast net underspend for the half year is reported at (£663k).
-This is before the anticipated pay award for 2024/25.
-If the latest employer offer is accepted, the forecasted underspend decreases to £160k.
+COF03 - The forecast net underspend for the half year is reported at (£160k), this includes the impact of the pay award agreement for 2024/25, with a net underspend against employee budgets forecast at £27k.

 To provide some detail behind the above number, there is an anticipated underspend of £99k on fuel and £30k on utilities.
 Additionally, net interest receivable is projected to be £270k above target, along with a windfall government grant of £34k.
 These positives are offset by potential pressures, which include a £120k shortfall in Housing Benefits Subsidy and forecast income pressures of £59k on Commercial Waste, £23k on local land charges fees, and £36k on building control.